Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 [Crown Throat & Opener Co. advertisement, 1912]

-As the company name suggested, Vaughan was also making “crown throats” and drop plungers intended to help standardize the bottle-sealing process, as well.
+As the company name suggested, Vaughan was also making “crown throats” and drop plungers intended to help standardize the bottle-sealing process.
 Tighter closure, easier removal.

 “Mr. Harry L. Vaughan, inventor of these devices . . . is naturally familiar with every detail of the requirements of their manufacture.”